- Overview and options

 To complete this GE CLAS Core requirement in World Languages, students may choose one of the following options:

-- Complete four years of a single world language in high school.
+- Complete the fourth level of a single world language in high school.

 - Achieve the fourth level of proficiency in a world language by completing the appropriate sequence of courses offered at the University of Iowa.